lerina/lerina.github.io/html/lrn/index.md

 <div class="bg_lerina"></div><div class="navbar"><a class="openbtn" onclick="openNav()">&#9776;</a></div>
 <main>

-| Some "think and create",
-| while others "blink and cry hate".
-|                                   _ lerina

 # Hi, I'm Lerina,
 a software developer based in Waterloo ON, Canada<br/> but you can sometimes find me in Paris (France) or Antananarivo (Madagascar).